Uniforms of the Confederate States Armed Forces: Buttons

 The buttons worn on the Infantryman's clothing is not as minor a detail as it would sound.
-The average infantryman may have had his uniform made for him in Richmond, Virginia, however, the man enlisted in Georgia, and is now marching through the former state.
+The average infantryman may have had his uniform made for him in Richmond, Virginia; however, if the man had enlisted in Georgia, and is now marching through the former state.
 In reflection to his loyalties to home, this man, for example, could have adorned his uniform with Georgia State buttons.
 This would indicate to his fellow soldiers his allegiance to both his state and his military unit.
 This was common practice during the war for both sides in the conflict.

 The regulation infantry buttons for enlisted men described the button as to have a number on the front to reflect the unit designation; for example, a soldier in the 1st Confederate Infantry Regiment would have a "1" on the buttons of his coat.
 These buttons are rare or non-existent.
 However, the officer's regulation button, consisting of the "block I" button, for Infantry, the A for Artillery, etc.; was very common amongst soldiers, and replaced the efforts to produce the different, numbered buttons for each regiment in service.

 As before, the uniform buttons could also reflect the state loyalties of an individual.
 All of the Confederate States made an effort to supply their respective State buttons to their troops.
 The states that did not join the Confederacy, but had men within its ranks, such as Maryland and Missouri, also made buttons, that have turned up on surviving uniforms.